eternal-flame-AD/yumechi.jp/content/en/blog/rust-functions-in-cxx-speak.md

 }
 ```

-Here `get` takes the memory of the variable contained in `x`, so `x` is no longer usable after `get` is called, thus once this function is called, `x` is destroyed, and `get` is no longer usable because there is no `x` to take the memory from.
+Here `get` takes the memory of the variable contained in `x`, so `x` is no longer usable after `get` is called, thus once this function is called, `x` is destroyed, and consequently `get` also becomes invalid because there is no `x` to take the memory from.

 C++ closures cannot be specified as "once-only".
 This makes double-free possible: